 3. Tuning the Pitch of a Cylindrical Drum

-‘Cylindrical drums’ are those us drummers are most used to playing – cylindrical shells with two drumheads, on the batter and resonant sides.
-No matter how they are tuned, all cylindrical drums have a sonic ‘pitch’, which basically means the frequency which the drum vibrates at and which we hear.
+‘Cylindrical drums’ are those us drummers are most used to playing – cylindrical shells with two drumheads, one on each of the batter and resonant sides.
+No matter how they are tuned, all cylindrical drums have a sonic ‘pitch’, which basically means the frequency which the drum vibrates at and which we hear with the most prominence.
 If you make the drumhead tighter the pitch goes up, looser and the pitch goes down.
 It’s no different to a guitar or violin – you tighten a string, the sound goes up in pitch, loosen the strings and the pitch goes down.

 As mentioned in the previous post, there are lots of frequencies given off when the drum is hit, but this ‘fundamental’ frequency which is heard when the drum is hit in the middle is the one that really defines the overall pitch of the drum, and we refer to the fundamental frequency as F0 for shorthand.

-It’s not uncommon for Jazz drummers to use relatively high pitch tuning (nearer the tight end of the range), and Rock drummers often go for something lower pitch and more powerful (nearer the slack end of the pitch range).
+It’s not uncommon for jazz drummers to use relatively high pitch tuning (nearer the tight end of the range), and rock drummers often go for something lower pitch and more powerful (nearer the slack end of the pitch range).
 The benefit of using iDrumTune here is to take a reading of the pitch and identify what frequency you prefer for each of your drums.
-Then you can make sure your drum is always tuned to this frequency every time you play, or if you play in different bands you might use different tunings for different music genres, so the app helps you quickly get the sound you need at any moment in time.
+Then you can make sure each of your drums is always tuned to your preferred frequency every time you play - or if you play in different bands, you might use different tunings for different music genres, so the iDrumTune app helps understand the sonic differences between tunings and helps you quickly get the sound you need at any moment in time.
 It's also useful if changing drumheads, or to make a record of the tunings used in a recording session.

-You probably know that every note on the piano has a corresponding frequency, so if you want, you can tune the drum's fundamental pitch to be on the musical scale - for example 98 Hz is note G2 on the piano, 110 Hz is A2 on the musical scale, C3 is 130.8 Hz - these musical frequencies are also indicated and described in the iDrumTune app.
-Here’s a diagram of every note on the piano within 50 - 400 Hz, showing what each frequency is for each musical note:
+You probably know that every note on the piano keyboard has a corresponding frequency, so if you want, you can tune the drum's fundamental pitch to be on the musical scale.
+For example, 98 Hz is note G2 on the piano, 110 Hz is A2 on the musical scale, C3 is at 130.8 Hz - having some knowledge about these musical frequencies can help you to decide exactly what pitch you want each drum in your kit to be tuned to.
+Here’s a diagram of every note on the piano within 50 - 400 Hz, showing each frequency values for each musical note:

 You can also use this frequency to setup the intervals between the different drums in your kit.
 So, as you play a drum roll around the kit, you go up (or down) in frequencies at well-spaced intervals.
-If you tune to musical pitches then you can start to develop really musical phrases around the kit and your fills will sound pretty cool.
+If you tune to musical pitches then you can start to develop really interesting phrases around the kit and your fills will sound musical and stand out.

-Some suggested frequency ranges are shown here for standard drums, with Rock sounds tending to be towards the lower end and Jazz sounds tending to be towards the higher end or each suggested range.
+Some suggested frequency ranges are shown here for standard drums, with rock sounds tending to be towards the lower end and jazz sounds tending to be towards the higher end of each suggested range.
 Of course, the size of the drum makes a difference too, so a 16-inch floor tom will generally have a lower tuning range than a 14-inch floor tom.

 Now, we mentioned something a little controversial earlier - that the top and bottom drumheads vibrate at exactly the same fundamental frequency.
 This is true and is a fact of physics, however, that doesn’t mean they sound exactly the same when hit with a drumstick.
 They sound different because the overtones on the top batter head are completely different to those on the resonant head, even though the fundamental pitch is identical.
-We can prove it actually, by taking a reading with iDrumTune at the center of the top and bottom heads and you should see, if you hit it quite gently, that the fundamental frequency is identical (see video below!).
-So the drumheads must be vibrating together, in unison, connected and coupled by a mass of air trapped in between within the drum.
+We can prove it actually, by taking a reading with iDrumTune at the centre of the top and bottom heads - you should see, if you hit it quite gently, that the fundamental frequency is identical (see video below and try it out for yourself!).
+So the drumheads must be vibrating together, in unison, connected and coupled by a mass of air trapped in between, within the drum.
 It’s not a huge issue or one to worry about for tuning, but it’s a cool acoustics fact all the same!

-In the next post we’ll discuss overtones in more detail and explain the process for analysing the F1 (edge) overtone to ensure that the drumhead vibrates evenly and smoothly.
-In future posts we’ll also show more drum kits tuned to musical pitches and make some sense of what is often regarded as the most confusing aspect of tuning; the resonant drumhead!
+In the next tutorial we’ll discuss overtones in more detail and explain the process for analysing the F1 (edge) overtone, to ensure that the drumhead vibrates evenly and smoothly.
+In future tutorials we’ll also show more drum kits tuned to musical pitches and make some sense of what is often regarded as the most confusing aspect of tuning; the resonant drumhead!